Panasonic GH5s vs Nikon D750

-Many modern cameras are not only capable of taking still images, but also of capturing video footage.
-Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the GH5s provides a higher video resolution than the D750.
+Many modern cameras cannot only take still pictures, but also record videos.
+The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the GH5s provides a higher video resolution than the D750.
 It can shoot video footage at 4K/60p, while the Nikon is limited to 1080/60p.

 Feature comparison: Panasonic GH5s vs Nikon D750

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the GH5s has an electronic viewfinder (3680k dots), while the D750 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The table below summarizes some of the other core capabilities of the Panasonic GH5s and Nikon D750 in connection with corresponding information for a sample of similar cameras.

 |Nikon D610« »||optical||Y||3.2||921||fixed||n||4000||6.0||Y||n||Nikon D610|